harishnomula12/medici/README.md

 # Medici

-Medici is a simple library for obtaining [real-time](http://www.google.com/googlefinance/disclaimer/#realtime) stock quotes and historical data from the (undocumented) Google Finance API.
+Medici is a simple library for obtaining [real-time](http://www.google.com/googlefinance/disclaimer/#realtime) stock quotes and historical data from the (undocumented) [Google Finance API](http://developers.google.com/finance).

 ## Installation

 Medici is packaged as a Gem.
-Therefore it can be installed globally using RubyGems:
+Therefore it can be installed manually using RubyGems:

     $ gem install medici